IBM/ada/README.md

 <h1>Features</h1>

 Highly integrated with Airflow, ADA makes you able to retrieve data from your database and get analytical insights from it.
-By simply plugging ADA in your instance, you will get metrics that can help you to make decisions based on your DAGs historical behavior.
+By plugging ADA in your instance, you will get metrics that can help you to make decisions based on your DAGs historical behavior.

+By simply sending a request to ADA, you can:
+- Calculate DAG or task average runtime;

 <h1>Contents</h1>